OjanayR/beautywithaja/README.md

 # Beauty with Aja

-'Beauty with Aja' is a mock e-commerce store for a beauty blogger to showcase her lastest skin care and makeup suggestions.
+'Beauty with Aja' is a mock e-commerce store for a beauty blogger to showcase her latest skin care and makeup suggestions.

 ## Technologies Used